-Aton this system of mounting antagonisms, trespassing ever more on the social equilibrium, the Thermidorian eligarchy, today reduced mainly to Stalin's Bonapartist clique, hangs on by terroristic methods.
+Atop this system of mounting antagonisms, trespassing ever more on the social equilibrium, the Thermidorian oligarchy, to-day reduced mainly to Stalin's Bonapartist clique, hangs on by terroristic methods.
 The latest judicial frame-ups were aimed as a blow against the left.
 This is true also of the mopping up of the leaders of the Right Opposition, because the right group of the old Bolshevik Party, seen from the viewpoint of the bureaucracy's interests and tendencies, represented a left danger.
-The fadt that the Bonapartist clique, likewise in fear of its own right allies of the type of Butenko, is forced in the interests of self-preservation to execute the generation of Old Bolsheviks almost to a man, offers testimony as indisputable of the vitality of revolutionary traditions among the masses as of their growing discontent.
+The fact that the Bonapartist clique, likewise in fear of its own right allies of the type of Butenko, is forced in the interests of self-preservation to execute the generation of Old Bolsheviks almost to a man, offers indisputable-testimony of the vitality of revolutionary traditions among the masses as well as of their growing discontent.